ChicagoDSA/haymarket/README.md

 ### Use collections to manage related content

-- In order to use the `list-tiles` component, you need to create a collection.
-Add these to `_config.yml`.
+- In order to use the `list-tiles` component, you need to create a collection folder.
+Reference and enable it in `_config.yml`.
 - This repository's example website has a collection called `tiles`.

 ### Display a site-wide banner